FF:ISKB49 Digital Curatorship - Course Information

 - Course objectives

-- After completing the course, students understand and can explain what is digital curatorship and what are the main principles of the curatorial approach to long-term protection of digital information.
+- After completing the course, students understand and can explain what is digital curatorship and what are the main principles of the curatorial approach to long-term preservation of digital information.
 They know important standards, terminology and tools used by digital curators.
 They understand the importance of planning and organizing activities related to long-term storage of data and documents.
 They can develop their knowledge and deepen them through self-study and applied them to solve simple tasks related to the long-term preservation.

 - Learning outcomes